 Don’t like using canned cream of chicken?
 No problem!
 Here is a great homemade cream of chicken recipe you can use to replace the canned stuff.

-You can also use the diced hash browns instead of grated.
+You can also use the diced potatoes instead of grated.
 This is called country style hash browns.
+Add some bacon bits to the mixture to add extra flavor.
+Top with diced green onions to color and flavor.

 You can make this dish ahead of time.
 Follow the recipe until you get to the cornflakes step.
 Don’t prepare the cornflakes until just before you want to bake it.
 You can store the funeral potatoes ahead of time in the fridge covered for a day and then prep the cornflakes and top and bake the following day.